ST10359034/Best-README-Template/BLANK_README.md

 <!-- LICENSE -->
 ## License

-Distributed under the project_license.
+This project is dedicated to the public domain under the CC0 1.0 Universal license.
 See `LICENSE.txt` for more information.

+**IMPORTANT**: Update the license to match your project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>